Chisomnwa/Designing-a-Bank-Marketing-Database/ReadME.md

 <br>

 ---
-*This is my first **Data Engineering** project that involves creating a comprehensive database to store and manage customer information for a bank's marketing campaigns.*
+*This **Data Engineering** project involves creating a comprehensive database to store and manage customer information for a bank's marketing campaigns.*

 <br>